 - MPhil: 2–3 years (full time), 4–6 years (part time)

-Our mixed-discipline studios encourage cross-disciplinary thought, awareness and action.
-Shared workspaces are provided for all research students.
+Our mixed-use studios encourage collaborative working, thought, awareness and action.
 In addition, you have access to craft and technical workshop areas and excellent technical support in the College.
-These include well-equipped computer studios for print and digital moving-image production, sound editing, a letterpress and book-binding workshop.

 More details on what you'll study.

 Find out what you'll cover in this programme.

 What is a research degree?

 At the RCA we offer both MPhil and PhD research degrees.
 Research candidates can study in part-time and full-time modes (subject to approval) and their research can be undertaken by project or thesis modes.
 The mode of research will be discussed in interview, and should be indicated in the application process.

 A postgraduate research degree challenges you to complete a research project that pushes the boundaries of our understanding.

 Unlike a taught degree, a research degree emphasises independence of learning and increased specialisation.
 You will manage your own research project in order to investigate your topic in depth and to produce new ideas, arguments and solutions.

 A research degree will give you the subject matter expertise and transferable skills necessary for a wide range of senior roles in research and academia, as well as in business, industry and the cultural and creative sectors.